Understanding Present Values

 Coverture Method

-Pension Evaluators uses the Coverture Method when valuing defined benefit plans.
+QDRO Group uses the Coverture Method when valuing defined benefit plans.
 The marital portion of the benefit is determined through application of the coverture fraction.
 This coverture fraction determines the portion of the benefit attributable to the time of the marriage.
 Usually, coverture is based on time: years in the plan while married divided by total years in the plan at termination or retirement.
 However, in some cases the style of the benefit accrual or the nature of the employment may dictate a modification of this method.
 Notable examples include Military Reserve Points, multi-employer plans where contributions are based on hours, and formulas which are based on compounded career contributions.
 This method assumes that the ultimate benefit is earned in roughly equal building blocks over the participant's career.

-Pension Evaluators' default position is to base the coverture fraction on the unit most closely tied to the final benefit and the intent of the formula.
+QDRO Group's default position is to base the coverture fraction on the unit most closely tied to the final benefit and the intent of the formula.
 Benefit enhancements over time, higher salary levels later in a career and similar, end-weighted formulas should not disadvantage one party over the other based on the timing of the benefit determination(s).

 Subtraction Method